BuilderIO/builder/README.md

 ### Using your components

-See this [design systems example](/examples/react-design-system) for lots of examples using your deisgn system + custom components + storybook
+See this [design systems example](/examples/react-design-system) for lots of examples using your design system + custom components + storybook

 > 👉**Tip: want to limit page building to only your components?
 Try [components only mode](https://builder.io/c/docs/guides/components-only-mode)**